Jaén Airport

 Jaén Airport (Aeropuerto de Jaén) also known as Shumba Airport (Aeropuerto de Shumba) (IATA: JAE, ICAO: SPJE) is an airport serving Jaén, the capital of Jaén Province in the Cajamarca Region of Peru.
 It is owned and operated by CORPAC S.A.

 The airport is 14 km north of the city.
 There is rising terrain to the east.

 Airlines and destinations

+CORPAC, the organization that operates various airports in Peru, has suspended operations into Jaén multiple times since 2023 for runway repairs.